Finite-temperature phase transitions in $S=1/2$ three-dimensional Heisenberg magnets from high-temperature series expansions: Results

 \subsection{Dlog Pad\'e method applied to $\overline{\chi}(\beta)$}

-We use first the Dlog Pad\'e method on $\overline{\chi}(\beta)$, which is the standard method to obtain the values of $T_c$ and the critical exponent $\gamma$ from HTSE\cite{Oitmaa96, Oitmaa06}.
-The results are shown on Fig. \ref{fig1} for the \textit{fcc}, \textit{bcc}, \textit{sc}, pyrochlore and \textit{ssc} lattices.
+We use first the Dlog Pad\'e method on $\overline{\chi}(\beta)$, which is the standard method to obtain the values of $T_c$ and the critical exponent $\gamma$ from HTSEs \cite{Oitmaa96, Oitmaa06}.
+The results are shown in Fig. \ref{fig1} for the ferromagnetic Heisenberg model on the \textit{fcc}, \textit{bcc}, \textit{sc}, pyrochlore, and \textit{ssc} lattices.
 Taking into account all the poles $\beta_i$ of the Pad\'e approximants of the logarithmic derivative of $\overline{\chi}(\beta)$, we define the density of poles as a sum of Gaussian distributions:

 where $\sigma = 0.0002$ for the first three lattices and $\sigma = 0.005$ for the latter.
-For each lattice we use the poles from the four highest orders in the corresponding HTSE.
+For each lattice, we use the poles from the four highest orders in the corresponding HTSE.